mit-han-lab/calo-cluster/README.md

     ├── test.py -- script to save predictions from trained model ├── train.py -- script to train model

-## Setup
+## Installation
-### Requirements
+### Prerequisites
-* pytorch>=1.6
-* pytorch-lightning
-* pytorch-metric-learning
-* wandb
-* ninja

-Setup an environment with the given requirements (a requirements.txt is provided, which may be useful).
+* [torchsparse](https://github.com/mit-han-lab/torchsparse) (make sure to install it in an environment with CUDA)

+A conda `environment.yml` file is provided; use it to create an environment by running `conda env create -f environment.yml`.
 Then, run `pip install -e .` to install the hgcal-dev package.

 Next, modify the following hard-coded paths in the config files:
 1. configs/config.yaml -- `outputs_dir` and `predictions_dir`